-There are four major screens where inventory gets updated: PO Receipts, Job Receipts, Job Issues, and Order Picking.
+There are four processes where inventory gets updated - PO Receipts, Job Receipts, Job Issues, and Order Picking.
 In most cases, you can use the Pre-Fill option to update all the line items in a single process.

 A unique feature in DBA is inventory dispatching.
 When a work center supervisor needs raw material or components to run a job, he or she can dispatch the items on the screen first and then print a dispatch list that is given to the stockperson to use for gathering the items from specified locations.
 Dispatching gives you real time inventory updating and is ideal for lot control and multiple location environments.